 To make it lay flat you can use this trick: on a hot day, lay it out on the driveway for a couple of hours, and the memory will go away.

-Affordable Option: Hitachi Professional Grade Polyurethane
+Top-Quality at Decent Price: Hitachi Professional Grade Polyurethane

 Hitachi is a well-known brand in the construction industry and manufactures high-quality tools and some of the best roofing nailers.